btav/RealtimeMarkdownEditor/README.md

 ### What is this?

-Type your markdown into the box on the left and immediately see if on the box on the right.
+Type your markdown into the box on the left and immediately see it on the box on the right.
 If you send a friend a link to a pad URL (other than the home page) you both can edit the document at the same time!

 ### How to use this?